ZehraKoksal/SNPtotree/README.md

 ### 3) Algorithm and Commands
 SNPtotree uses a simple algorithm, which conducts pairwise comparisons of the allelic states of all variants.
 These are then combined to the final hierarchical tree order.

-The required information in the command line are the paths to the _input_ and _main output_ files:
+The required information in the shell are the paths to the _input_ and _main output_ files:

 ```
 python SNPtotree.py /path_to_input_file.csv/ /path_to_output_folder/